New Presque Isle Lighthouse (1870)

 By 1868 the Keeper’s House for the lighthouse at Presque Isle Harbor was in such dire need of repair that plans for renovation were drawn up.
 The estimated cost was $7,500.
 But these plans were shelved.
 Instead, the U.S. Lighthouse Service decided to build a new light at the tip of Presque Isle Peninsula.
 In July 1870 Congress appropriated an additional $28,000 which, with the $7,500 already earmarked, was sufficient to cover the cost of this $35,500 project.

 Construction of the tower and keeper’s house was completed in time for the New Light to go into service for the 1871 shipping season.
-After 152 years later, the New Lighthouse remains an active aid to navigation.
+After 153 years, the New Lighthouse remains an active aid to navigation.

 This 113-foot-tall lighthouse has a diameter of 19 feet 3 inches at ground level and 12 feet 4 inches at the parapet.
 Designed by Army Engineer Orlando M. Poe and William Raynolds, the lighthouse is one of nine “Poe Lights” on the Great Lakes (ours is the only one on Lake Huron).
 The design is easily recognizable in the four windows evenly spaced below the lantern room and in the handsome and functional wrought-iron brackets supporting the gallery.